Edward Elgar

 Variations on an Original Theme (“Enigma”), op.
 36

-Elgar’s first significant, acclaimed work, the Variations, was given its première in 1899, conducted by the great Hans Richter. t was an immediate success, and garnered performances and praise in Europe—including from Richard Strauss.
-Not bad for a composer of modest reputation who had chiefly labored far from the bustle of...
+Elgar’s first significant, acclaimed work, the Variations, was given its première in 1899, conducted by the great Hans Richter.
+It was an immediate success, and garnered performances and praise in Europe—including from Richard Strauss.
+Not bad for a composer of modest reputation who had chiefly labored far from the bustle of London.
+Although he had been steadily building his reputation...